stainboy/lean/mariadb-galera/README.md

      -e MYSQL_CLUSTER=new \
      mariadb-galera:10.0.21

+Wait couple seconds until the server is up.
+Type the command to check the server startup status

+    docker run --rm --name mariadb-client \
+     --entrypoint /bin/bash \
+     mariadb-galera:10.0.21 \
+     -c "mysql -h 10.58.9.243 --protocol=TCP -u root -P 3306 -p'12345' -e \"show status like 'wsrep_%'\""

+A successful result could contains the following entries.
+(Only part of the entries are listed here)

+    wsrep_local_state_comment       Synced
+    wsrep_incoming_addresses        10.58.9.243:3306
+    wsrep_cluster_size              1
+    wsrep_ready                     ON

 ## 4. Start node2 ##
+**Do not start node2 until you see a successful result from node1.**

 Logon node2, then type the command to start the second node.
 (Again, replace the IP address with your own)

     docker run -d --name mariadb \